You Bounced a Check — What Happens Now?

 Your Credit Report

-If you don’t, the unpaid balance may be turned over to a collection agency, and that agency will likely report your unpaid debt to the credit bureaus, resulting in lower credit scores.
+If you don’t resolve the issue, the unpaid balance may be turned over to a collection agency, and that agency will likely report your unpaid debt to the credit bureaus, resulting in lower credit scores.
 Collection agencies (or even the merchant that you originally wrote the check to) might also bring legal action, and judgments against you will hurt your credit.

 The legal consequences for writing bad checks vary from state to state and depend on the circumstances.
 If you accidentally bounce a check now and then, civil charges (or no charges at all) are most likely.
-If you intentionally or habitually pass bad checks (especially big ones), you may face criminal charges.
+But if you intentionally or habitually pass bad checks (especially big ones), you may face criminal charges.
 In some states, you have an opportunity to make good on the payment before charges can be filed (you might have a 30-day window, for example).

 Debt Collectors and District Attorneys

 Most businesses don't have the resources to collect on bad checks.
 What's more, most law enforcement agencies don't have the resources to track down consumers who occasionally bounce a small check.
-As a result, private debt collection agencies end up doing most of this work.
+As a result, private debt collection agencies may end up doing most of this work.

-In some areas, debt collectors partner with local law enforcement agencies: District attorneys (DAs) provide letterhead and authorize the debt collectors to use the DA’s logo, debt collectors handle the logistics of finding and contacting consumers, and they share revenue (fees and penalties) with the DA’s office.
+In some areas, debt collectors partner with local law enforcement agencies.
+District attorneys (DAs) provide letterhead and authorize the debt collectors to use the DA’s logo, debt collectors handle the logistics of finding and contacting consumers, and they share revenue (fees and penalties) with the DA’s office.

 If you bounced a check and are being contacted by a debt collector, make sure you’re being treated fairly.
 Debt collectors, even in partnership with law enforcement, need to follow the rules set by your state, and they might need to follow the Fair Debt Collection Practices Act (FDCPA).

 Prevent Bounced Checks

-You might not be able to do anything about a check that has already bounced, but you can keep it from happening in the future.
+You might not be able to do anything about a check that already bounced, but you can keep it from happening in the future.
 Here are some ways to avoid having a check hit your account while you’re out of money:

 Balance your account: The most important thing you can do is keep track of your account balance.
-That means you need to know how much you have and how much is about to leave your account at all times.
+That means you need to know how much you have available, and how much is about to leave your account at all times.
 Be mindful of any pending payments, outstanding checks, and automatic transfers out of your account.
 Learn how to balance your account with a variety of tools.

+Keep a cushion: Even with good planning, mistakes happen.
+Keep extra cash in your account to help cover any surprises.
 If your employer pays you late or you forget about an automatic bill payment, a safety buffer can keep things from getting worse.